VONJO can offer spleen volume reduction (SVR) when platelet counts drop in myelofibrosis (MF)1

 • The median SVR from baseline to Week 24 for patients with platelet counts <50 x 109/L was 27.3% in the VONJO arm vs 0.9% in the BAT arm.

-Beyond low platelet counts, consider the impact of myelofibrosis (MF) symptoms in your patients with thrombocytopenia
+Consider the impact of symptoms in your patients experiencing MF with thrombocytopenia

 Image